 Our online virtual learning resources include; commercial interactive 3D digital anatomy (Primal Pictures: AnatomyTV), cadaveric-based full body dissection videos (Acland’s Anatomy) and bespoke anatomy content.
 An online self-assessment system will help you to reflect on your own knowledge and also to prepare you for the face-to-face workshops.

-Formative exam: Short online MCQ exam at the end of each week of online self-study period (x5).
+- Short online MCQ exam at the end of each week of online self-study period with automated feedback for self-improvement (flexible timing)

-Qualification: A relevant undergraduate degree (e.g. MBChB, Dentistry, Nursing, Physiotherapy, Biomedical science etc.)
+Qualification: A relevant undergraduate degree (e.g. MBChB, Dentistry, Nursing, Physiotherapy, Sports science, Biomedical science etc. or any other relevant undergraduate degree.
+Please contact the course coordinator to discuss.)

 English knowledge: All students entering the University, including online courses, must provide evidence that they can use English well enough to study our programmes effectively.
 Details of our English language entry requirements can be found on our English Language Requirements webpages.
 For details of our pre-sessional English courses see our Language Centre website.